lukasxlabrie/chada_tech/README.md

 To stand out as a top candidate:

 Apply program logic by creating two clocks that display simultaneously and allow for user input using secure and efficient C++ code.

+PS this actually took me like 2 weeks to do I just decided to set-up a repo for it now